buraksezer/olric/README.md

 Thanks to [hashicorp/memberlist](https://github.com/hashicorp/memberlist), Olric nodes can share the full list of members with each other.
 So an Olric node can discover the whole cluster by using a single member address.

+#### Embedding into your Go application.

+Olric was originally designed as an embeddable, distributed version of Golang's built-in map.
+Building distributed systems based on Olric is an easy task.
+See [Samples](#samples) section to learn how to embed Olric into your existing Golang application.

 ### Operation Modes

 Olric has two different operation modes.